hvwaldow/pyws-BE-15-2-26/README.md

 ## Feedback

-I would be very [happy to hear](mailto:harald.vonwaldow@env.ethz.ch) from you in case you give this course a chance, be it as an instructor (who maybe mixes parts of this workshop with her own material), as a learner who attended one of our workshops, or as independent learner who uses this material for self-study.
+I would be very happy to hear from you <harald.vonwaldow@env.ethz.ch>
+in case you give this course a chance, be it as an instructor (who maybe mixes parts of this workshop with her own material), as a learner who attended one of our workshops, or as independent learner who uses this material for self-study.